IronRadon/good_boards_app/README.md

 ###A Note on Databases:
 This application uses PostgreSQL.
 In addition, the standard `database.yml` file has been renamed to `example_database.yml`.
-In order to clone the repository, first rename the example file to `database.yml`.
+In order to run the application on your local machine, clone or fork the repo and first rename the example file to `database.yml`.

 ####For Postgres:
 Update the username and password to your postgres credentials